DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "What is this place...
 And where is passage, I came from?"

 Beneath his feet was infinite road made of stone.
-On its sides were standing stone pillars few dozen meters tall.
+On it's sides were standing stone pillars few dozen meters tall.
 Something ancient were engraved on them.
 It looked almost like ancient temple.
 One could only wonder who would made such passage.

 "Human work?
 Or maybe...
 Only foreign gods I guess.
-I remember that elves and dwarfs tend to build even greater buildings than we're"
+I remember that elves and dwarfs tend to build even greater buildings than we're."

 But this was demons graveyard.
 Foreign gods were sealed in a different place.